Representing Dog & Animal Bite Cases

 Q: How can I prevent my dog from biting someone?

 A: If your dog is vicious toward others, here are a few tips to prevent him from biting someone:

 - Enroll your dog in an obedience class

 - Put up warning signs on your property signifying the presence of your dog

 - Always put your dog on a leash

 Q: How long does a dog bite claim take to resolve?

 A: Each claim is different.
 The length of a dog bite claim is determined by the severity of the attack, along with other contributing factors.
 Some dog bite claims take months or years to resolve, while others take a few weeks.

 Contact a Dallas Animal Attack Attorney at Crowe Arnold & Majors, LLP

 Crowe Arnold & Majors, LLP has over 25 years of experience in personal injury claims in the Dallas-Fort Worth area.
-As experienced Dallas animal bite lawyers, we’ve seen the pain and suffering that often accompanies an animal bite and will work hard to ensure that those who are responsible are held accountable.
+As experienced Dallas personal injury lawyers, we’ve seen the pain and suffering that often accompanies an animal bite and will work hard to ensure that those who are responsible are held accountable.
 Call (214) 231-0544 today for a free evaluation of your claim, or use our contact form to reach us online.